 Are you one of the majority who can’t go as much as a week without a paycheck?

-It’s a serous question, especially since job security is now a thing of the past.
+It’s a serious question, especially since job security is now a thing of the past.
 I don’t think it’s an exaggeration to declare that everyone should have at least a rough idea as to how long they can go without a paycheck as a basic part of their overall financial plan.

 Why you might need to live without a paycheck

-A job loss is usually the first and most obvious cause that comes to mind, but there other reasons that can result in the loss of a paycheck, and some of them can be even more challenging.
+A job loss is usually the first and most obvious cause that comes to mind, but there are other reasons that can result in the loss of a paycheck, and some of them can be even more challenging.

 Illness or injury.
 It’s tempting to assume this to be a non-problem, since it will generally be covered by disability insurance.
 But not all illnesses and injuries rise to the level of an automatic disability insurance claim.
 Even if you do qualify, it can be several weeks – or months – before the checks start coming in.

 Taking care of a loved one.
 With people living longer than ever, this is becoming a more frequent occurrence all the time.
 An elderly parent can sometimes sustain sudden injury or illness that will require hands-on care.
 You may find yourself in a situation of needing to abandon your job to provide that care.
-This can result in the disruption of pay for an indefinante amount of time.
+This can result in the disruption of pay for an indefinite amount of time.

 Starting a new business.
 It’s unfortunate that one of the main reasons why more people don’t strike out into self-employment is because they can’t afford to miss even one paycheck.
 But if you do start your own business, it will probably take several months before you begin earning income, let alone a steady one.
 The longer you can live without a paycheck, the easier it will be start your own business.